 This is a good place to clear a common misconception.
 Plants do not grow toward direct sunlight.
 If they would, they would all lean south.
 They would soon lose balance, gravity would not be in their favor.
 Plants bend only to indirect sunlight, the light bouncing around the sky all around us.
 It is the blue color that a plant senses and loves.

-Type the name of the object to interact with into the Environment text field.
+Use the 4 pickers to pick objects for each reaction type – Block, Attract, Deflect and Shade.
 A simple mesh object with just several polygons can have a striking effect.
 Or use the stylized shape of a building to avoid it.
 Use complex shapes to create a topiary.

 Environments are not static.
 Surrounding trees come and go, changing the tree’s exposure to light and wind.
 Try enabling interaction for just the last years, to simulate a windswept tree.